tinyplex/tinybase/site/demos/08_movie_database.md

 <script src="/umd/react-dom.production.min.js"></script>
 <script src="/umd/tinybase.js"></script>
 <script src="/umd/ui-react.js"></script>
+<script src="/umd/ui-react-dom-debug.js"></script>
 ```

+We're adding the debug version of the ui-react-dom module so that we can use the
+StoreInspector component for the purposes of seeing how the data is structured.

 We need the following parts of the TinyBase API, the ui-react module, and React
 itself: